esphome/esphome-docs/cookbook/lvgl.rst

 The :ref:`lvgl-wgt-mtr` has three scales: one for minutes ticks and hand, ranged between ``0`` and ``60``; one for the hour ticks and the labels as majors, ranged between ``1`` and ``12``; and a higher resolution scale for the hour hand, ranged between ``0`` and ``720``, to be able to naturally position the hand in between the hours.
 The second scale doesn't have an indicator, while the third scale doesn't have ticks nor labels.

-The script runs at the beginning of every minute to update the hand line positions and the texts.
+The script runs at the beginning of every minute to update the line positions for each hand as well as the respective text.

 .. code-block:: yaml